Maronite Catholic Eparchy of Saint Maron of Sydney: Twentieth century

-Bishop Hitti took over the diocese on 4 March 1991.
-Under his leadership, the Maronite community continues to grow.
-In 1993, the Congregation of Maronite Missionaries welcomed by parish priest Sarkis Charbel founded then their pastoral mission in Sydney.
+Hitti took over the diocese on 4 March 1991.
+Under his leadership, the Maronite community continued to grow.
+In 1993, the Congregation of Maronite Missionaries were welcomed by parish priest Sarkis Charbel and founded their pastoral mission in Sydney.
 The kindergarten facility in Belmore was inaugurated.
 The authorization for the acquisition of land for the establishment of a parent company for the Maronite nuns in Dulwich Hill has been permitted.
-Under Bishop Hitti, the Lebanese Our Lady of Lebanon University and the Saint Charbel high school were inaugurated.
+Under Hitti, the Lebanese Our Lady of Lebanon University and the Saint Charbel high school were inaugurated.
 The Antonius monks were invited to Melbourne to begin their missionary work among the Maronite faithful.
 They accepted the invitation and came to Australia in December 1997.
-The inauguration of the newly established Secretariat in Strathfield was blessed by Bishop Hitti.
+The inauguration of the newly established Secretariat in Strathfield was blessed by Hitti.

 Bishop Ad Abi Karam was formally installed in office on 8 February 2002.
 He was the third Maronite Bishop of Australia.

 On 17 April 2013 Eparch Anthony Tarabay replaced Karam and became the fourth Eparch of the Maronites in Australia.

 Parishes

-The Maronite Eparchy has 14 parishes across Australia, with churches in New South Wales, Victoria, Queensland, South Australia and Western Australia.
+The Maronite Eparchy has 17 parishes across Australia, with churches in New South Wales, Victoria, Queensland, South Australia and Western Australia.